Near Instance Optimal Model Selection for Pure Exploration Linear Bandits: DISCUSSION

-We introduce the model selection problem for pure exploration linear bandits, and carefully analyzed the instance-dependent sample complexity.
-The problem is studied in both fixed confidence and fixed budget setting, and near optimal instance-dependent results are provided.
-Our algorithms are based on a carefully-designed two-dimensional doubling trick and a new optimization problem that leverages the geometry of the action set to efficiently identify a near-optimal hypothesis class.
-A novel selection-validation procedure is also introduced in the linear bandit setting.
-Several other important results are developed along the way, including a new method to solve the understudied fixed budget setting in linear bandits, which is innovative and relevant even without the added challenge of model selection.
-We further generalize the model selection problem into the misspecified regime, and adapt our algorithms in both fixed confidence and fixed budget settings.
+We initiate the study of model selection in pure exploration linear bandits, in both fixed confidence and fixed budget settings, and design algorithms with near instance optimal guarantees.
+Along the way, we develop a novel selection-validation procedure to deal with the understudied fixed budget setting in linear bandits (even without the added challenge of model selection).
+We also adapt our algorithms to problems with model misspecification.

-One open problem is to provide guarantees to the general transductive linear bandit in the fixed budget setting.
-We believe the current validation step can be replaced with another linear bandit pure exploration algorithm since the number of arms to be validated is of logarithmic order.
-However, additional assumptions will be needed to relate the complexity measures of the pure exploration linear bandit problem of the validation step to the original problem in order to provide a clean result.
+We conclude the paper with some directions for future work.
+An immediate next step is to conduct large-scale evaluations for model selection in pure exploration linear bandits.
+One may need to develop practical version of our algorithms to bypass the computational overheads of conducting model selection.
+Another interesting direction is provide guarantees to general transductive linear bandits, i.e., not restricted to cases $\cZ \subseteq \cX$, in fixed budget setting/misspecified regime.
+We believe one can use a selection-validation procedure similar to the one developed in \cref{alg:subroutine_fixed_budget}, but with the current validation step replaced by another linear bandit pure exploration algorithm.
+Note that the number of arms to be validated is of logarithmic order.